pikulet/intellex/README.txt

 We found that all the fields were populated.

-We identified some cases of duplicate document IDs, which does not make sense in the context of document retrieval (see duplicate_docs).
+We identified some cases of duplicate document IDs, which does not make sense in the context of document retrieval (see duplicate_docs fuke).
 We analysed these duplicate entries and found that these entries would have the title and content being repeated, and the only field changed would be the metadata on the court.

 Such occurrences make sense in real life, since legal cases can be transferred between courts depending on their severity.
 To treat the case of a duplicate document, we simply update the court and keep the case with the highest priority.
 While this may compromise on accuracy, it is almost impossible to determine if the case went from a high-priority court to a low-priority court or vice versa.
 We believe that using the